Search

 WARNING: Remember to leave your power on, even though your stapler is cordless.
 We’ll tell you more about why it’s safer to leave the power connected below.

 Never use ordinary metal staple guns when stapling insulation under a floor.
 These are not insulated and there is a very serious risk of electrocution.
-This is because the metal body of the stapler is highly conductive and nothing will stop that electricity travelling through your body.
-This will be at best highly unpleasant, at worst lethal.
-Metal staple guns do definitely have their place as a useful tool but that place is definitely not under a house.
+This is because the metal stapler is highly conductive and nothing will stop that electricity travelling to your body.

 For best results, choose 10mm galvanised staples.
 10mm will be sufficient to penetrate even the hardest of hardwood timbers.